cucumber/docs/content/docs/bdd/better-gherkin.md

   | Title           | For Subscription  |
   | Free Article 1  | Free              |
   | Paid Article 1  | Paid              |
-And user is logged in
+And user is logged in as:
   | User Name               | Password          | Subscription  |
   | freeFrieda@example.com  | validPassword123  | Free          |
 When articles are displayed
-Then articles displayed are
+Then articles displayed are:
   | Title           |
   | Free Article 1  |